• Skip to primary navigation

 All ingredients to make a vegan tuna sandwich on a marble table top.

-Hearts of palm - shreds perfectly into a fish-like consistency.
-You can also use young jackfruit in brine or water (not syrup).
+• Hearts of palm - Shreds perfectly into a fish-like consistency.
+You can also use artichoke hearts or young jackfruit in brine/water (not syrup).
 Rinse well to remove the brine flavor.

-Seasoning - granulated garlic, dried dill, sea salt, and pepper
+• Seasoning - I used granulated garlic, dried dill, sea salt, and pepper, but feel free to switch things up.

 How to make Vegan Tuna